The Best Adult-Only Areas on Cruise Ships

 Even if roving packs of loud kids and teenagers don’t drive you insane like some of our members, sometimes you need to get away and spend your day around other adults—especially if you’re a parent cruising with children.
-For the child-free or empty nesters there’s always the option of taking a cruise that doesn’t allow kids, but those ships tend to be smaller, pricier, and bit stuffy for many cruisers.
+For the child-free or empty nesters, there’s always the option of taking a cruise that doesn’t allow kids, but those ships tend to be smaller, pricier, and a bit stuffy for many cruisers.
 Thankfully, a lot of cruise lines have adults-only areas where passengers can have some peace and quiet during the day while they rest up for a night of barhopping, casinos, or broadway-style entertainment.

-Ships: All ships except Conquest and Triumph
+Ships: All Carnival ships except Conquest and Triumph

 Overview: On a line known for its boisterous atmosphere, Carnival's Serenity can be a lifesaver when you need to recharge.
 Though the location varies ship to ship, it’s always in a secluded area where guests can treat themselves to shade, ocean views, whirlpools, hammocks, and a full bar.